 Society of Biology

-Earlier this year the Society responded to the UK House of Commons Science and Technology Committee inquiry into Peer Review (see response).
-The Committee has now completed its report and the Society's summary can be read here.
+Earlier this year the Society responded to the UK House of Commons Science and Technology Committee inquiry into Peer Review.
+The Committee has now completed its report.
 The full report is available here.

 Horticulture Industry News